What is unfair dismissal?

-- of any reason connected with your pregnancy
+- for any reason connected with your pregnancy

-- you have given birth and you are dismissed during your ordinary or additional maternity leave
+- during your ordinary or additional maternity leave

-- you have taken, or want to take, ordinary or additional maternity leave
+- because you have taken, or want to take, ordinary or additional maternity leave

-- of keeping in touch (or not keeping in touch) with your employer during your maternity leave
+- for keeping in touch (or not keeping in touch) with your employer during your maternity leave

-It would also be unfair dismissal if your employer dismisses you because you returned back to work late from maternity leave because your employer:
+It would also be unfair dismissal if your employer dismisses you for going back to work late from maternity leave because your employer: